This article has been reviewed by tax expert Erica Gellerman, CPA.

 In order for the IRS to prove that you’ve committed a tax crime, they’ll have to prove that you knowingly attempted to defraud them.
 Though many businesses are familiar with the rules around good tax practices, some may be engaging in these practices unintentionally.

 Though intention is the delineator here, it’s best to correct any practices that could be mistaken for criminal intent down the line.

-The key all of this is to remain responsive and communicate with the IRS continually.
+The key to smartly addressing a tax lien is to remain responsive and communicate with the IRS regularly.
 One of the biggest mistakes that small business owners make is ignoring IRS notices or not responding to calls from IRS representatives.

 The sooner you respond, the more likely the government is to work with you on paying back your overdue debt.
 If your case ever ends up in court, you’ll want to retain a tax attorney.
 Before that, work with a certified public accountant or other tax expert to get further help on your business tax lien.